metacpan/metacpan-cpan-extracted/distros/I/IO-FD/README.md

 ```

 This modules **IS NOT** intended to be a drop in replacement for core IO
-subroutines in existing code as it does not it does not export anything.
-If you
+subroutines in existing code.
+If you want a 'drop in replacement' please look
-want a 'drop in replacement' please look at [IO::FD::DWIM](https://metacpan.org/pod/IO%3A%3AFD%3A%3ADWIM) which is part of
-the same distribution.
+at [IO::FD::DWIM](https://metacpan.org/pod/IO%3A%3AFD%3A%3ADWIM) which is part of the same distribution.

 Currently this module is focused on Unix/Linux systems, as this is the natural
 habitat of a file descriptor.

 # WHERE SHOULD I USE THIS MODULE?

 ## Networking ...
-Yes
+Oh Yes

 Socket centric programs will benefit greatly from this module.
 The process of
 socket creation/opening/accepting/listening, where it is INET/INET6 or UNIX